zorael/kameloso/README.md

 ## Prerequisites

 There are three [D](https://dlang.org) compilers available; see [here](https://wiki.dlang.org/Compilers) for an overview.
 You need one based on D version **2.084** or later (January 2019).
-You will also need around 3.3 Gb of free memory for a minimal build, and 4.5 Gb for a development build with all features (Linux `dev` debug build).
-Upwards of around 4.8 Gb to run unit tests.
-(If you have less, consider using the `--build-mode=singleFile` flag when compiling.)
+You will also need around 1.3 Gb of free memory for a minimal build (Linux plain `singleFile`), and 3.8 Gb for a standard build (Linux debug).
+Upwards of 4.3 Gb to run unittests.

 **kameloso** can be built using the reference compiler [**dmd**](https://dlang.org/download.html) and the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc/releases).
 The stable release of the GCC-based [**gdc**](https://gdcproject.org/downloads) is currently too old to be used.